-8. Ravens are adaptable.
+8. Ravens are adaptable to different environments.

 Evolutionarily speaking, the deck is stacked in the raven’s favor.
 They can live in a variety of habitats, from snow to desert to mountains to forests.
-They are scavengers with a huge diet that includes fish, meat, seeds, fruit, carrion, and garbage.
+They are scavengers with a varied diet that includes fish, meat, seeds, fruit, carrion, and garbage.
 They are not above tricking animals out of their food—one raven will distract the other animal, for example, and the other will steal its food.
 They have few predators and live a long time: 17 years in the wild and up to 40 years in captivity.

-10. Ravens roam around in teenage gangs.
+9. Ravens roam around in teenage gangs.

 Ravens mate for life and live in pairs in a fixed territory.
-When their children reach adolescence, they leave home and join gangs, like every human mother’s worst nightmare.
+When young ravens reach adolescence, they leave home and join gangs, like every human mother’s worst nightmare.
 These flocks of young birds live and eat together until they mate and pair off.
 Interestingly, living among teenagers seems to be stressful for the raven.
 Scientists have found higher levels of stress hormones in teenage raven droppings than in the droppings of mated adults.
 It’s never easy being a teenage rebel.

 10. Ravens show empathy for each other.